 A dog is a great companion to have at any age.
 You see the most adorable pictures of even the youngest children playing with their cute dogs.
 A dog is a buddy for life, one you have as you grow up, and a friend even as you grow old.
-If you’re thinking of getting one for your older loved one, then read on.
+Here is a good article which examines the history of this special bond between dogs and their human owners.
+So if you’re thinking of getting one for your older loved one, then read on.

 Seniors actually have the most use for a dog.
 As parents they have been taking care of children for the past years of their lives, and having the house to themselves will bring much deserved, albeit lonely silence.
 Having a loving pet will help decrease feelings of loneliness and offer entertainment to the owners.
 Having a dog also leads to more exercise, since a dog’s lively personality will also encourage movement.